Compare the 12 Best Water Softener Systems – Reviews & Buyers Guide

 Magnetic Water Descalers

 Both electrical descalers like the Eddy and the iSpring ED2000 and purely magnetic water conditioners have limited to evidence to back up claims that they work.
 Some water softener reviews suggest they shouldn’t be trusted, however, at least concerning the electronic type, there is science that suggests they should work — even if they haven’t been extensively tested — and customers report favorable experiences.
-Most water softener system reviews don’t recommend them, and neither do I.
+Most reviews don’t recommend them, and neither do I.

-What some water softener system reviews won’t tell you is this — softening technology is old school and most systems perform comparably — even those from the high-priced water store that cost thousands more than these.
+What some reviews won’t tell you is this — softening technology is old school and most systems perform comparably — even those from the high-priced water store that cost thousands more than these.
 These were all chosen as best picks because they’re easy to install with basic plumbing skills, but even with optional professional installation, they’ll still cost less.

 Choosing a water softener really comes down more to price and the individual features that may be better for some buyers than others.
-Ultimately, the best water softener for you is the one you buy today because it fits your lifestyle.
+Ultimately, the best home water softener for you is the one you buy today because it fits your lifestyle.